 - Grain dust affecting farmers and agricultural workers

 - Cement factory workers

 - Latex affecting medical workers wearing gloves

 - Fish and seafood proteins affecting factory and kitchen workers

-It is also named as Vasomotor Rhinitis.
-Many odors in sufficiently high concentration will cause nasal irritation in almost anyone.
-Vasomotor rhinitis seems to be an exaggeration of the normal nasal response to irritation; In this case allergens are not culprits.
+It is also named Vasomotor Rhinitis.
+Many odors in sufficiently high concentrations will cause nasal irritation in almost anyone.
+Vasomotor rhinitis seems to be an exaggeration of the normal nasal response to irritation; In this case, allergens are not culprits.